Frequently Asked Questions about

 Where can I review the curriculum?

-Typically, before instruction begins, the school district (the entity with which we partner) will have at least one copy available for public viewing by parents/guardians or others who are interested.
-Currently, we cannot make curricula available online in its entirety for proprietary reasons, however based on feedback from the PAUSD community we are exploring the development of a parent guide to accompany each of our curricula to make course content more accessible to parents.
-In the meantime, you are also welcome to make an appointment via phone or email to view any of our curricula at our Redwood City office or contact your child's school office.
+Typically, before instruction begins, the school district (the entity with which we contract) will have at least one copy available for public viewing by parents/guardians or others who are interested.
+Unfortunately, we cannot make curricula available online in its entirety for proprietary reasons.
+You are also welcome to make an appointment via phone or email to view any of our curricula at our Redwood City office.

 Something of utmost importance is that Teen Talk Middle School, like other curricula (sex ed or otherwise) is scaffolded, meaning that lessons are built upon one another strategically and if taken out of context of the pages before it or after it, can lose their meaning.
 To that point, we encourage those who review the curricula to carefully read "objectives" outlined at the start of each session, in addition to notes to the instructor, which all help contextualize lesson goals, discussion questions, and how lessons are approached and delivered.
 Hopefully, keeping context in mind will help provide reviewers and parents with a more accurate reflection of how materials are presented when facilitated by Health Connected's staff who have experience and training in the sexual health field.